-Beginning on 26 November, take a walk on the colourful and magical trail that starts at the County Hall (Hôtel du Département).
-At nightfall, teddy bears, elves, gingerbread hearts and toy soldiers light up along the banks of the island Petit Saulcy.
-400 lanterns dot this poetic circuit, created from the inspiration of the illustrator Guy Untereiner.
+Beginning on 23 November, take a walk on the colourful and magical trail that starts at the County Hall (Hôtel du Département).
+At nightfall, teddy bears, elves, gingerbread hearts and toy soldiers light up Fabert Park along the banks of the Moselle River.
+400 lanterns dot this poetic circuit, created from the imagination of the illustrator Guy Untereiner.
 Inspired by the folklore of Moselle, the artist brings these fairy-tale like characters to life, on a trail that will take you back to your fondest childhood memories.

 Across from the majestic Saint-Etienne Cathedral, take a ride on the largest temporary big wheel in Europe, taking passengers to a height of 66 m.
 At the top, the panorama is breathtaking.
 Take in the stunning view of the cathedral and its architectural details from this exceptional vantage point.

 Our tip: take a ride at night, when the illuminations complement the golden hues of the famous ochre-coloured Jaumont stone of the town.

 Back on firm ground in the little Christmas Market on place d’Armes, be sure to visit the cathedral, also known as the “Lantern of God.”
 The building has the largest expanse of stained-glass windows in France, with 6500 m².